carlosdp/ens-small-grants/README.md

 > supabase functions serve rpc
 ```

+## Creating a Round

+1. Go to [supabase](https://supabase.com) Studio UI
+2. Go to Tables -> `rounds`
+3. Create a new row in the `rounds` table
+4. Fill out the information needed, using integers in wei for token amounts and hex addresses for addresses (use 0x00 for `allocation_token_address` for ETH)
+5. Use the ENS name for the snapshot space as the `snapshot_space_id` (eg. small-grants.eth)
+6. Save the new row

+## Setting up Snapshot

+When the proposal period is done, you need to setup the Snapshot Space for voting.
+This can be done with one click in the UI by going to https://ensgrants.xyz/create_snapshot (or whatever domain you have the app deployed to) and clicking the button on that page.
+It will ask you to sign a message and that should create the compatible Snapshot space with all the proposals as options.
+(Note: you must be an admin, or otherwise able to create proposals on the snapshot space specified in `snapshot_space_id` during setup of the round)

 ## Architecture
 For the initial implementation, the focus is on speed of deployment, while retaining independent vote audit-ability.